Skip to main content

 How to set up local charges to appear based on incoterms

 During the quote creation process you can add specific services to incoterms.
-Selecting these predetermined rules will save you time.
+Selecting these predetermined rules will save you time and effort.

 Joe Marris avatar